Abortion Stigma in Colombia

 Since the decriminalization of abortion in Colombia through law C0-55, it is possible for anyone to have an abortion legally up to 24 weeks.

 However, reality still looks different.
-A study by La Mesa por la Vida de las mujeres shows that in the first 100 days of the law, already 76 people faced barriers to access abortion services.
+A study by La Mesa por la Vida y la Salud de las mujeres shows that in the first 100 days of the law, 76 people already faced barriers in accessing abortion services.
 But why?
-One of the explanations is the mentioned abortion stigma.
+One of the major barriers to access is abortion stigma, as the report mentions.

 The Abortion Stigma Report 2022 by AbortionData.org and DisorLab shows where the stigma is coming from and proposes an item pool to measure abortion stigma in the country.

-In this way, we expect and hope to socially decriminalize abortion in Colombia, making it accessible and safe for anyone.
+In this way, we expect and hope to socially decriminalise abortion in Colombia, making it accessible and safe for anyone.

 Who is behind this research?